pryv/dev-site/src/documents/overview-sections/overview.html.md

 There are two different uses for the API:

 - Most apps will want to interact with [Pryv activity data](reference.html#activity).
 Recording and managing of activity data (events and their organization into folders and tags) is protected by [accesses](reference.html#data-structure-access) to allow easy [sharing](#sharing).
 - Some apps may need to access [user account administration](reference.html#admin), which includes the management of data sharing (via accesses) and activity channels (in addition to the user account itself).
-Administration is protected by personal authentication and expiring sessions.
+Administration is protected by personal authentication and expiring sessions, and is reserved for trusted apps.

 [TODO: add simple schema here]

 ## <a id="activity-data"></a>What's activity data?

 Activity data is, at the core, just **events**: pieces of data attached to moments in time.
-Events can be thoughts, audio notes, photos, geographical coordinates etc. To allow Pryv apps to play nicely together and help users organize those events, however, there are a few additional things you need to know about:
+Events can be thoughts, audio notes, photos, geographical coordinates, etc. (see the [event types directory](event-types.html)).
+To allow Pryv apps to play nicely together and help users organize those events, however, there are a few additional things you need to know about:

 - Each event belongs to a **channel**.
 A channel is a stream of events users usually want to see and manage together.
 For example, a user's thoughts, diary and social activities (Facebook, Twitter,... ) will be recorded in the same channel.
-There are a few standard channels there for your app to use (TODO: link to upcoming section listing standard channels & folders), but if you manage rather specific stuff you'll probably want your app to create and use its own channel.
+There are a few standard channels there for your app to use (see [standard structure](standard-structure.html)), but if you manage rather specific stuff you'll probably want your app to create and use its own channel.
 Most apps will just deal with a single channel.
 - Within a channel, events can be classified and organized using folders, tags, or both:
 	- **Folders** offer a hierarchical structure for classifying and filtering events.
 They are exclusive (one event can only be classified into a single folder), and can contain sub-folders (child folders).
 Depending on your app, you may actively use folders and let the user manage them (as for a time tracking app to classify time spent on particular projects), just use a single folder (as for a social media plugin: a Facebook plugin may store all its events into a "Facebook" folder), or just not care about folders at all (if your app uses its own channel and tags are all you need, for example).
-	- **Tags** offer a flat, many-to-many organization for labeling and filtering events.
+	- **Tags** offer typical flat, many-to-many organization for labeling and filtering events.
 One event can be tagged with multiple tags.
-TODO: detail when UX is better defined.
-For example, personal notes could be tagged as *essentials* or *important*, or professional activities could be tagged as *prospection*, *meeting*, *development* or *support*.
+For example, personal notes could be tagged as *fun* or *important*, or professional activities could be tagged as *prospection*, *meeting*, *development* or *support*.

 Note that as an open system, to provide true interoperability, Pryv does not set or enforce "ownership" of data per app.
 Provided the necessary permissions, data stored by a given app can be accessed and manipulated by any other app.
-See the standard channels, folders and tags (TODO: link) we encourage you to use when appropriate if you want your app to integrate nicely within the user's Pryv experience.
+See the [standard channels, folders and tags](standard-structure.html) we encourage you to use when appropriate if you want your app to integrate nicely within the user's Pryv experience.

 ## <a id="sharing"></a>Accesses and sharing